 And I managed, I pushed through more than 900 days of chemotherapy, wrote about my journey from day 1 which honestly helped me fight my own cancer.
 Writing really does have healing powers and I truly believe it helps us deal with the shock and trauma.
 Writing about it allowed me to come in contact with others that could relate and made me feel less lonely in my experience.
 Writing and sharing my story openly made dealing with cancer less scary.

 Somewhere in the middle of all of that, I and my childhood friend Sebastian Hermelin, realised that we wanted to give that same experience to everyone affected by cancer.
 We wanted to give everyone diagnosed with cancer a safe and secure place where they could come in contact with others with similar diagnoses, ages, and interests.
 A place where we just can talk about it, life that is.
-So we built a social media app - War On Cancer.
+So we built a social network app - War On Cancer.
 A place where we fight cancer together.
 A place to share your story, explore and learn from others and find others that can relate to what you may be going through.
 A place where we take care of our emotional health and improve mental health by sharing what we’re going through.

 For anyone who is interested - feel free to download the app and connect with me @fabianbolin I am still learning about living life, now after cancer, while I’m in remission and I would love to learn and hear how others are doing it.